hospotho/Image-Viewer/readme.md

 ## Browser support

 The entire project was written in Vanilla JavaScript with Chrome API.
-Standalone `image-viewer.js` should work on all modern browser, you can write your own activate script and run `image-viewer.js` by tampermonkey or other alternatives.
+Standalone `image-viewer.js` should work on all modern browser, you can write your own activate script to run `image-viewer.js` using tampermonkey or other alternatives.
 ## ToDo

+1. pick image element by mouse
-1. `image-viewer.min.js`
+2. `image-viewer.min.js`
-2. release on Chrome Web Store
+3. release on Chrome Web Store
-3. https://hospotho.github.io/Image-Viewer/ to teach user how to use it
+4. https://hospotho.github.io/Image-Viewer/ to teach user how to use it

 ## History